programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 This lesson will demonstrate how to build a digital gazetteer, starting with a simple spreadsheet that you can build into 'Linked Open Data' resources to communicate with other projects.
 [Linked Data](https://en.wikipedia.org/wiki/Linked_data) is structured data that can be interlinked with other data to undertake large queries.
 'Linked Open Data' is Linked Data that is released under an open license, meaning that it can be reused for other projects.
 You can find out more about Linked Open Data in [this *Programming Historian* introduction to linked data](https://programminghistorian.org/en/lessons/intro-to-linked-data).

+This lesson fulfills two components: first, demonstrating why and how a scholar might choose to build a basic gazetteer and, second, how a gazetteer can support historical analysis.
 At the end of this lesson, you will be able to:

 - Understand the concept of place
 - Define what a gazetteer is and distinguish it from other forms of spatial information